 The stacked line plot window allows you to plot one or more ordinate (Y) quantities against a monotonic abscissa (X) quantity.
 For clarity, the different plots are displayed on vertically displaced graphs which share the same X axis.
-You can display this window using the Lines (X) item in the Control Window's Graphics menu.
+You can display this window using the Lines ( the Control Window's Graphics menu.